 Anyone who has ever been diagnosed with Rosacea can tell you that it’s not only a huge inconvenience, but it can also be a source of great dismay.
 Of course there are things that can be done to manage it, but it is essentially without a cure.
 People with Rosacea have had to spend their lives managing this condition through diet, stress control and medications lest they experience an episode.
 These ‘episodes’ leave many sufferers with severe flushing, skin lesions, and in advanced cases, overgrowth of skin.
 Years have passed with little advancement in Rosacea treatment, until now.
-More and more, dermatologists and medical professionals are recommending the use of Intense Pulsed Light therapy (IPL) in order to not only control Rosacea, but to render it asymptomatic.
+More and more, dermatologists and medical professionals are recommending the use of IPL in order to not only control Rosacea, but to render it asymptomatic.

 Rosacea: Just the Basics